Paper-Based AAC FlipBooks: When, How, Why do they matter?

 How to find them and make them indestructible.

-We will include resources for paper-based displays that use Mayer-Johnson PCS, SymbolStix and Pixon images.
-We will share sources for paper that is waterproof and tear-proof.
+- Look on-line for paper-based displays that use Mayer-Johnson PCS, SymbolStix and Pixon images.
+Here are some examples:

 Mirenda, P. (2008).
 "A back door approach to autism and AAC."
 Augmentative and Alternative Communication.
 24, 219-233.